Chang Youjeong: Musical Legally Blonde

-Jang and music director Jang So-young worked together again in the Korean premiere of the Broadway musical Legally Blonde produced by PMC Production.
+Chang and music director Chang So-young worked together again in the Korean premiere of the Broadway musical Legally Blonde produced by PMC Production.
 For this production, Lee Ji-hye participated in the adaptation, and Kang Ok-soon was the choreographer.
-The show was performed at the COEX Artium in Samseong-dong from November 7, 2009 to February 28, 2010.
+The show was performed at the COEX Artium in Samseong-dong from November 7, 2009, to February 28, 2010.

 Based on Amanda Brown's 2001 novel of the same name, the film Legally Blonde was first a hit movie starring Reese Witherspoon before being adapted again for the Korean stage in 2007.
-In Jang's version, Lee Ha-nui, Kim Ji-woo, and Jessica were triple-cast as Elle Woods.
-The 2010 encore was performed at the COEX Artium in Samseong-dong from November 19, 2010 to March 20, 2011.
+In Chang's version, Lee Ha-nui, Kim Ji-woo, and Jessica were triple-cast as Elle Woods.
+The 2010 encore was performed at the COEX Artium in Samseong-dong from November 19, 2010, to March 20, 2011.

 Finding Mr. Destiny

-Around 2006, Jang prepared a romantic comedy with a female character as the main lead.
+Around 2006, Chang prepared a romantic comedy with a female character as the main lead.
 At that time, she was also gearing up for her directorial debut.
 The project was a comedy but had a bit of a strong tone; unfortunately, it fell through in the end.
 Later, she worked on two screenplay projects, one being a thriller and the other a romantic comedy.
 When Oh!
 While You Were Sleeping was in pre-production, she did the final adaptation.
 Despite trying her hand at several projects, however, none of them panned out successfully.
 Even the film adaptation rights for Oh!
 While You Were Sleeping and Brothers Were Brave were returned to her.
 She thus began to doubt if movies were the right path for her until one day she met CEO Min Jin-soo and director Min Kyu-dong on an airplane.

 A year later, Min Jin-soo and Min Kyu-dong approached her to collaborate on a musical.
 Initially, she declined due to her schedule, but a few months later, they proposed turning Finding Mr. Kim Jong-wook into a film and suggested that she direct it.
 Despite their efforts to persuade her, she was initially hesitant.
 Eventually, she accepted the role of director.

 In 2010, CJ Entertainment decided to adapt the musical Finding Mister Destiny into a film.
 This marked the first time a domestically created musical had been turned into a movie.
 CJ Entertainment served as the investor, and the film was produced by the company Soo Film.
 The romantic comedy portrays the love story between the female protagonist, who cannot forget her first love Kim Jong-wook whom she met while traveling in India, and the man who attempts to locate her first love through the First Love Finding Company.
 The role of the female protagonist Seo Ji-woo, who seeks her first love, was portrayed by Im Soo-jung.
 Gong Yoo played the role of the male protagonist, Han Ki-joon.
 The film also features 13 actors from the musical Kim Jong-wook including Kim Dong-wook, Shin Sung-rok, Oh Man-seok, Kim Moo-yeol, Jeong Seong-hwa, and Um Ki-joon all making cameo appearances.